sanko/Finance-Robinhood/README.md

 Returns the ID Robinhood uses to identify this particular account.
 You could also gather this information with the `user_info( )` method.

+## `basic_info( )`

+This method grabs more private information about the user including their date of birth, marital status, and the last four digits of their social security number.

 ## `accounts( ... )`

 Returns a paginated list of Finance::Robinhood::Account objects related to the